-Neuroscientist, Brad Reed explains in The Homeworker magazine how a strong sense of purpose helps us make better decisions, feel more motivated, work better as a team, and improves overall cognitive function.
+Wellbeing and executive coach, Brad Reed explains in The Homeworker magazine how a strong sense of purpose helps us make better decisions, feel more motivated, work better as a team, and improves overall cognitive function.
 He points to a study on the effect of purpose on life.

 “The research indicates that people with a stronger score for ‘Purpose in Life’ found negative stimuli less salient.
 In short, people with a stronger sense of purpose are more relaxed, mindful, and resilient in the face of strong negative emotions.
 This, without question, allows people to enhance overall success.”